 The PhD in Education provides advanced theory and methods in educational research and in specific content areas.
 The PhD degree is a research-oriented degree intended for students interested in becoming educational researchers and assume faculty positions in colleges or university teacher education programs.
 This program is designed for students already possessing education beyond the undergraduate level (master’s degree or equivalent).

-The Education PhD degree requires at least 108 credits, including a core curriculum in research, seminar, practicum, and dissertation/thesis.
+The Education PhD degree requires at least 108 credits, including a core curriculum in research, seminar, practicum and dissertation/thesis.
 At least 12 additional credits are taken in a content area specific to each option.

-Applicants to the PhD program must have significant experience in an education or education-related setting such as teaching, leadership administration, curriculum specialist, supervisor, or in a setting where the primary function is education.
+Applicants to the PhD program must have significant experience in an education or education-related setting such as teaching, leadership administration, curriculum specialist, supervisor or in a setting where the primary function is education.
 Some knowledge of educational research methodology is highly desirable.

-This is a Corvallis based program.
+This is a Corvallis campus-based program.

-Carol McKiel, firstname.lastname@example.org, 541-737-1546
+Dr. Carol McKiel, firstname.lastname@example.org, 541-737-1546